ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 will continue to move on, and lauzhter and

 song will be heard in the place in which we di­
-ed, and the eye t
+ed, and the eye that mourned for us will be dri­
+ed, snd glisten again with joy: and even our
+chi Idren wilt cease to think of us, and will &#x27; not

+re mciuuvr iu nop our names.
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://chroniclingamerica.loc.gov/iiif/2/msar_hoitytoity_ver01%2Fdata%2Fsn84020048%2F0029587823A%2F1846012401%2F0304.jp2/pct:54.067481,19.681964,34.009522,75.645139/!600,600/0/default.jpg"/>
 </td>